bcgov/platform-developer-docs/src/docs/secrets-management/vault-secrets-management-service.md

 The best source of help is the vibrant community of product teams using Vault for their projects.

-You can find this highly talented and knowledgeable group in the [#devops-vault channel on Rocket.Chat](https://chat.developer.gov.bc.ca/channel/devops-vault).
+You can find this highly talented and knowledgeable group in the [#devops-vault channel on MS Teams](https://chat.developer.gov.bc.ca/channel/devops-vault).

-For help beyond this contact one of the Vault administrators via the [#devops-operations channel on Rocket.Chat](https://chat.developer.gov.bc.ca/channel/devops-operations).
+For help beyond this contact one of the Vault administrators via the [#devops-operations channel on MS Teams](https://chat.developer.gov.bc.ca/channel/devops-operations).

 ## What does it cost?